In India, physical gold is considered wealth & has a significant cultural value attached to it.

 - Gold acts as a safety net for investors at times of financial distress.
 You can either sell or pledge it in order to use its proceeds.

 - Gold is a highly liquid asset.
-Generally, it takes 2 – 3 business days to encash any other financial assets but that is not the case with gold.
+Generally, it takes 2 – 3 business days to encash any other financial assets, but that is not the case with gold.

-- Unlike stocks, and cryptocurrencies, there is no specialised knowledge required to buy gold.
+- Unlike stocks and cryptocurrencies, there is no specialised knowledge required to buy gold.
 Also tracking the performance of your investments is mandatory in the case of equity-related investment whereas Gold is considered a traditional investment vehicle.

 - Indian investors prefer tangible assets to digital assets.
 Real estate comes in first place in tangible assets and gold comes next in line.

 - Due to the inverse correlation between gold & equity, it reduces the risk in your portfolio.
-Gold reduces the volatility in a portfolio.

 - The above figures & graphs clearly depict that the return on gold is definitely an inflation-meeting return.